-As the woman told her story I suddenly remembered an incident from my own childhood.
+As the woman told her story, I remembered an incident from my own childhood.

-It was a comment made by my grade 4 teacher that ended up having a profound effect on me as well.
+It was a comment made by my grade 4 teacher that ended up having a profound effect on me.

 Except that in my case my teacher was very kind.
-I believe her intentions were nothing but good.

-It’s just that being who I was at the time – a rather sensitive, people-pleasing kind of girl – I took her comment the wrong way.
-Or at least I used it the wrong way.
+However being who I was at the time – a highly sensitive, people-pleaser – I took her comment the wrong way.

 I used it as a weapon against myself instead of as a gentle guidance tool.
-The way she most likely intended it.

-As an exuberant nine-year old I said something to all of them – I can’t remember what – that must have caused my teacher some concern.
+As an exuberant nine-year old I said something to them – I can’t remember what – that caused my teacher some concern.